The dashed hopes of Iraqi migrants repatriated from Belarus

-Category: World Hits: 3Wissam Allami returned from Belarus to Iraq last week on a special repatriation flight organised by the Iraqi government in a bid to ease tensions at the Belarus-Poland border.
+Category: World Hits: 11Wissam Allami returned from Belarus to Iraq last week on a special repatriation flight organised by the Iraqi government in a bid to ease tensions at the Belarus-Poland border.
 After spending two months stranded at the border in desperate conditions, he decided to return home.
 FRANCE 24's reporters met Allami in Bagdad as he tried to obtain a loan that would help him get his life back on track.

 Read more https://www.france24.com/en/video/20211124-the-broken-dreams-of-iraqi-migrants-repatriated-from-belarus